neam/docker-stack/stacks/neam/debian-php-nginx.dna-project-base/stack/README.md

 To scale the PHP "ha" service:

     docker-compose scale phpha=3

+On OSX, you can open the phphaproxy's statistics page to verify that the scaling is effective:

+    stack/phphaproxy-stats.sh

 ## Frontend and backend example

 Create the index php files expected by the default configuration: